citysu/csiread/README.md

 print(csidata.csi.shape)
 ```

-Both CSI.payload and Atheros.payload are MPDU. [scapy](https://scapy.net) can parse it easily.
-For convenience, csiread.CSI returns the parsing result of the specified MAC header.
+Both Intel.payload and Atheros.payload are MPDU. [scapy](https://scapy.net) can parse it easily.
+For convenience, csiread.Intel can parse the specified MAC header.

 Read `example/*.py` and `csiread/csiread.pyx` for more details.